Learn something new every day

 Anne Frank is the famous German-Jewish teenage girl who documented her life in hiding from the Nazis during World War II by writing in her diary.
 Anne Frank’s diary was first published in 1947 as Anne Frank: The Diary of a Young Girl and remains one of the most-read books in the world.
-Anne Frank’s documentation of life during the holocaust is a personalized account of the oppression and fascism under Nazi rule as seen by a child.
+Frank’s documentation of life during the holocaust is a personalized account of the oppression and fascism under Nazi rule as seen by a child.

 Annelies Marie Frank was born 12 June 1929 in Weimar, Germany to Otto Frank and Edith Hollander Frank.
 She had a sister two years her senior named Margot.
 Though the Franks were reformed Jews, the children lived in a neighborhood that was not exclusively Jewish.
 Her father served as a German officer during the First World War.

 In 1933, Adolf Hitler’s Nazi party won elections in Frankfurt and immediately spawned Anti-Semitic movements.
 The Frank family became concerned about the effects of the Nazi party on Germany and moved to Amsterdam, where Otto Frank became a businessman.
-Anne Frank was leading a normal life for a young girl, attending a Montessori school and developing a passion for writing.
+Frank was leading a normal life for a young girl, attending a Montessori school and developing a passion for writing.

-A mere month after beginning her diary, Anne Frank and her family were forced into hiding after her sister, Margot, received notice to report to a work camp.
+A mere month after beginning her diary, Frank and her family were forced into hiding after her sister, Margot, received notice to report to a work camp.
 They moved only themselves and what clothing they could wear on their backs into two small, but hidden rooms above the building where Otto Frank had worked.
-With the help of Frank’s closest business partners and friends, the Franks hid themselves away from the growing persecution of the Germans to avoid the concentration camps.
+With the help of Otto Frank’s closest business partners and friends, the Franks hid themselves away from the growing persecution of the Germans to avoid the concentration camps.

 For the entire time in hiding, Anne committed to paper the things she felt, saw, and heard.
 Her final entry into her diary was 4 August 1944.
 That day, German troops stormed the Franks' hiding place, taking the Franks and others had come to join them away by force.
-Some went to jail, Anne and her sister were sent to work in concentration camps.
-Anne Frank was sent to Bergen-Belsen in October and died of typhus the following spring just shy of her 16th birthday.
+Some went to jail, while Anne and her sister were sent to work in concentration camps.
+Anne was sent to Bergen-Belsen in October and died of typhus the following spring just shy of her 16th birthday.

-Little did Anne Frank know, but a woman by the name of Miep Gies, who had lived openly at the Frank’s hiding place in Amsterdam, had rescued Anne’s diary the day the German troops had taken the Franks away.
+Little did Anne Frank know, but a woman by the name of Miep Gies, who had lived openly at the Frank’s hiding place in Amsterdam, rescued Anne’s diary the day the German troops took the Franks away.
 Geis gave the diary to Anne’s father after learning she was dead.
 Her father sought to have the diary published, in part to enlighten the world to the effects of the Nazi party, prejudice, and war, but also to see his daughter’s dream of becoming a published writer realized.

 With all the extant records the Nazis didn't have time to burn, I don't see how anyone can deny the Holocaust happened.
 This young woman didn't write her diary for effect.
 No one wrote it after she was arrested.
 It beggars the imagination how anyone could think this diary was a fabrication, as some Holocaust deniers have suggested.